FREQUENTLY ASKED QUESTIONS

 What kinds of camps are members of the Camp Archery Association?

 We have all kinds.
-Some are multi-week long residential camps, some are day camps, some are extensions of municipalities' parks and recreation departments.
+Some are residential camps, some are day camps, some are extensions of municipalities' parks and recreation departments.
 Some of our camps are religiously affiliated.
 Some are tied to scouting or to the YMCA.
 Some are for people with special needs.
-We have all types.
-We encourage each to use and adapt our program to meet their needs.
+We encourage each organization to use and adapt our program to meet their needs.

 Can anyone buy the recognition products of the Camp Archery Association?